foreverfl/docker-translated/docs/manuals/engine/network/tutorials/overlay.md

     >
     > Services can only be created on a manager.

-    ```console
+    ```bash
     $ docker service create \
       --name my-nginx \
       --publish target=80,published=80 \
       --replicas=5 \
       --network nginx-net \
       nginx
     ```

     The default publish mode of `ingress`, which is used when you do not specify a `mode` for the `--publish` flag, means that if you browse to port 80 on `manager`, `worker-1`, or `worker-2`, you will be connected to port 80 on one of the 5 service tasks, even if no tasks are currently running on the node you browse to.
 If you want to publish the port using `host` mode, you can add `mode=host` to the `--publish` output.
 However, you should also use `--mode global` instead of `--replicas=5` in this case, since only one service task can bind a given port on a given node.

 3. Run `docker service ls` to monitor the progress of service bring-up, which may take a few seconds.